kenatiod/MUT/Understanding Machine Understanding.md

 On the enactive view, understanding is a form of "know-how" or skill in navigating one's environment, rather than a collection of "know-that" facts or propositions (Noë, 2004).
 To understand something is to be able to coordinate one's behavior with respect to it in a flexible and context-sensitive way.
 This often involves being able to generate appropriate actions, predictions, and explanations based on one's practical engagement with the world, rather than simply retrieving information from an internal knowledge base.

-A related perspective is the distributed or extended cognition view, which holds that understanding is not solely a product of internal mental processes, but is constituted by the dynamic interactions between an agent and their physical and social environment (Hutchins, 1995).
+A related perspective is the distributed or extended cognition view, which holds that understanding is not solely a product of internal mental processes, but is constituted by the dynamic interactions between an agent and that agent's physical and social environment (Hutchins, 1995).
 On this view, understanding is often offloaded onto external artifacts and social practices, such as diagrams, maps, tools, and language.
 These external resources are not mere inputs to cognition, but are an integral part of the cognitive process itself.

 Another important philosophical distinction is between different types or levels of understanding.
 One view distinguishes between "shallow" and "deep" understanding, where the former consists of a superficial grasp of facts or procedures, while the latter involves a more profound appreciation of underlying principles, relationships, and implications (Chi et al., 1994).
 Deep understanding is often associated with the ability to transfer knowledge to novel contexts, generate new inferences, and produce creative insights.

+No one doubts that small children have some level of understanding of their world, but much of that understanding may be wrong and expected to change with maturation.
+Having understanding at all, and having deep understanding grounded in facts, are separated by accusation of facts and experiences.

 A related distinction is between "know-how" and "know-that" understanding, or between procedural and declarative knowledge (Ryle, 1949).
 Procedural knowledge is the ability to perform a skill or action, often without being able to articulate the rules or principles underlying that ability.
 Declarative knowledge, in contrast, is the ability to explicitly state facts, concepts, and propositions.
 Some argue that genuine understanding requires both forms of knowledge, integrating practical competence with theoretical articulation.

 Finally, some philosophers have emphasized the normative and contextual dimensions of understanding.
 On this view, understanding is not just a matter of having certain mental states or behavioral dispositions, but of meeting certain epistemic norms or standards that are relative to a particular context or community (Elgin, 2017).
-What counts as genuine understanding may vary across different domains, practices, and social contexts, and may involve value judgments about what kinds of knowledge and skills are most important or relevant.In summary, the nature of understanding is a complex and contested issue in philosophy, with different perspectives emphasizing different aspects of cognition, from mental representation and computation to embodied action and social interaction.
+What counts as genuine understanding may vary across different domains, practices, and social contexts, and may involve value judgments about what kinds of knowledge and skills are most important or relevant.

+In summary, the nature of understanding is a complex and contested issue in philosophy, with different perspectives emphasizing different aspects of cognition, from mental representation and computation to embodied action and social interaction.
 These views have important implications for how to conceptualize and evaluate understanding in both humans and machines.
 Any comprehensive theory or test of machine understanding will need to grapple with these philosophical debates and stake out a clear position on what constitutes genuine understanding and how it can be assessed.

 ### C.2 -- The Turing Test and Its Legacy

-One of the most influential early proposals for evaluating machine intelligence is the Turing Test, introduced by mathematician and computing pioneer Alan Turing in his seminal 1950 paper "Computing Machinery and Intelligence" (Turing, 1950).
+One of the most influential early proposals for evaluating machine intelligence is the [Turing Test](https://en.wikipedia.org/wiki/Turing_test), introduced by mathematician and computing pioneer Alan Turing in his seminal 1950 paper "Computing Machinery and Intelligence" (Turing, 1950).
 Turing's key insight was that instead of debating the abstract question of whether machines can think, testing should focus on whether machines can exhibit behavior that is indistinguishable from that of intelligent humans.

 The basic setup of the Turing Test involves a human evaluator engaging in natural language conversations with two entities, one a human and the other a machine, without knowing which is which.
 If, after a period of interaction, the evaluator cannot reliably tell the machine from the human, the machine is said to have passed the test.
 Turing argued that a machine able to pass this test would be a convincing demonstration of intelligence, as it would require the machine to exhibit a wide range of human-like linguistic and cognitive abilities, from language comprehension and generation to reasoning and knowledge representation.

-{Turning Test in progress. ![[Pasted image 20240522105345.png]]}
+{Insert illustration of Turning Test in progress.}

 The Turing Test was groundbreaking in its shift away from attempting to define intelligence in terms of internal cognitive processes or physical substrates, and instead focusing on external behavior and functionality.
 This behaviorist approach aligned with the dominant psychological paradigms of the time, and set the stage for decades of research into building machines that could match human performance on specific tasks.
 The test also had a profound cultural impact, capturing the public imagination and sparking ongoing debates about the nature of intelligence, the possibility of machine thought, and the future of artificial intelligence.